top of page

 (submitted)

-Why do consumers' inflation expectations diverge so much from central banks' forecasts?
-Could it be due to consumers misperceiving accuracy and bias?
+Why do consumers' inflation expectations differ so greatly from central banks' forecasts?
+What role do perceived accuracy and bias play?

 Publications